neuro-inc/helm-charts/charts/admission-controller-lib/README.md

 A helm chart for an admission controller integration
 ---

-It defines two jobs which should be included into a deployment of your webhook.
+It defines two jobs which should be included in a deployment of your webhook.

-The pre-install job generates TLS certificates and a certificate authority, and puts them into a kube secret.
+The pre-installation job generates TLS certificates and a certificate authority, and puts them into a kube secret.

 The post-install job uses those secrets and creates an admission controller with the provided values